1. How do I enroll and pay for Stretchability classes?

 Casual class (available to Intermediate & Advanced students only): $20 per class.

 A 10% discount is offered on presentation of all valid concession cards.
 Only one discount valid at any one time.

 You may attend one “Come & Try Class” for $20 (deducted from your term fee when you enroll).

 3. Where are the classes held?

-4. Can I enroll part way through the term?
+4. Can I enrol part way through the term?

-Partial term enrollments are available for all Intermediate and Advanced classes.
+Partial term enrolments are available for all Intermediate and Advanced classes.
 Please email us for more details.

 5. What should I wear to class?

 Please wear comfortable clothing that does not restrict movement, many people wear track suit pants.
 Loose shorts can be revealing, wear leggings underneath.
 In winter layer clothing to maximise comfort and heat retention.
 We strongly encourage taking shoes and socks off and exercising in bare feet.